WaxArsatia/auctores-discord-bot/README.md

 ## Commands

+- `/help` - Show detailed information about bot commands and features
 - `/balance [user]` - Check your or another user's balance, cooldowns, and protection status
 - `/fiftyfifty <amount>` - Gamble with 50/50 chance to double your bet
 - `/partyfiftyfifty <amount>` - Start a party 50/50 game where multiple users can join